What hiring managers actually look for

 Split into clinical skills and administrative skills.
 This is what makes MAs unique: they bridge both worlds.

-Administrative: Prior authorizations, prescription refills, insurance verification, medical coding
+Administrative: Prior authorizations, appointment scheduling, insurance verification, medical coding (ICD-10, CPT)

 5. Work experience